 People who can benefit from orthognathic surgery include those with an improper bite or jaws that are positioned incorrectly.
 Jaw growth is a gradual process and in some instances, the upper and lower jaws may grow at different rates.
 The result can be a host of problems that can affect chewing function, speech, long-term oral health and appearance.
 Injury to the jaw and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
 Orthognathic surgery may be required for the jaws when repositioning is necessary.

 Difficulty in the following areas should be evaluated:

 - difficulty in chewing, biting or swallowing

 - open bite

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences or as a result of trauma to the face.

 A consultation, examination, and x-rays will be completed prior to treatment.
 Drs.
-Dwyer, Clark, Repa, Williams, Unterman, Lalani, Hoffman and Liska will use x-rays and models to show you exactly how your surgery will be approached to help you understand the surgical process and the extent of the treatment prescribed.
+Dwyer, Repa, Williams, Hoffman Liska, Parnell and Baldandran will use x-rays and models to show you exactly how your surgery will be approached to help you understand the surgical process and the extent of the treatment prescribed.
 Our goal is to help you understand the benefits of orthognathic surgery.
-If you are a candidate for corrective jaw surgery, our eight surgeons will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, our our surgeons will work closely with your dentist and orthodontist during your treatment.
 The surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.